-Learn how to make banana bread with this easy banana bread recipe made with fresh blueberries.
-This moist banana bread recipe is perfect for sharing and takes less than 10 minutes of prep work!
+Learn how to make blueberry banana bread with this easy recipe made with fresh blueberries.
+This moist bread is perfect for sharing and takes less than 10 minutes of prep work!

-Happy spring friends!
 Haley here from If You Give a Blonde a Kitchen.
-Today I’m sharing my recipe for blueberry banana bread.
+Today I’m sharing the recipe for one of my favorite quick breads.
 It’s moist, flavorful and bursting with blueberries!

 - Use fresh blueberries whenever possible for the freshest flavor.
 Fresh blueberries are larger and sometimes burst during the baking process to add more flavor.
 They also retain that rich purple, blue hue where they sit in the batter.